freglyc/chess/README.md

 # Chess Application
 Chess application coded functionally with the [vavr](https://www.vavr.io/) library.
-Written as a self test of current ability.
+Written as a test of current ability.

 ## Setup
 Clone Repo: